Resume bullet points are a simple but powerful formatting tool. Learn how to write them properly and give your resume the impact it deserves.

 Skills

 Adding extra sections to a resume gives you the chance to add more proof of your abilities and experience.
-Good examples include volunteering, foreign languages, hobbies and personal interests, and projects.
+Good examples include volunteering, foreign languages, hobbies and personal interests, and relevant projects.

 And all of these extra sections can make use of resume bullet points too.
 Here’s a couple of examples.